 Our trip to Uttarakhand this time was a lot about exploring the unexplored.
 Uttarakhand architecture is punctuated with beautiful temples.
 Uttarakhand Shiva temples boast of Kedarnath, the ultimate destination for all devotees.
-Dedicated to God Vishnu is Badrinath that draws pilgrims and tourists from all over the world and much is written about these shrines.
-In fact, pilgrimages have been the earliest form of tourism.
+Dedicated to God Vishnu Badrinath draws pilgrims and tourists from all over the world and much is written about these shrines.
+Pilgrimages have been the earliest form of tourism.
 Pilgrims have scoured the mountains of Uttarakhand since the days of yore.
-In the process of visiting the shrines mostly perched high up the Himalaya, they would experience the beauty of nature amidst the rivers and trees, flowers and fruits of the mountains.
+In the process of visiting the shrines mostly perched high up the Himalayas, they would experience the beauty of nature amidst the rivers and trees, flowers, and fruits of the mountains.
 We were recently in Almora and landed up following a similar travel trail, rather by chance.

 Katarmal Sun Temple